MicrosoftDocs/win32-pr.pt-br/desktop-src/Controls/reextendedregisterclass.md

 ## <a name="return-value"></a>Valor retornado

-Retorna verdadeiro se for bem-sucedido ou FALSE caso contrário.
+Retorna TRUE se for bem-sucedido ou FALSE caso contrário.

 ## <a name="requirements"></a>Requisitos